Ben Garner: Charlton Athletic

 Garner was appointed manager of Charlton Athletic on a three-year contract the following season.

 Having been hired to implement a similar attacking, possession-based football as with Swindon Town, Garner recorded just three defeats in his opening 15 league matches for Charlton Athletic.

 He went on to take The Addicks to the third round of the Carabao Cup as the last London club in the competition having beaten Queens Park Rangers, Walsall and Stevenage during a run which later ended against Manchester United.

 Garner was sacked on 5 December 2022 as the club then entered into a period of exclusivity ahead of a potential takeover.

 Colchester United

 On 2 March 2023, Garner was appointed as the head coach of Colchester United.
+He was relieved of duties on 21 October 2023 after defeat at home to Harrogate Town concluded a run of four consecutive league defeats.

+Right to Dream

+In August 2024, Garner was appointed head coach of Right to Dream International Academy.

 Style of management

 Garner began coaching at a young age following a serious injury.

 While completing his UEFA Pro Licence in 2014, Garner gained experience and insight from manager José Mourinho at Chelsea, and also credits Terry Venables as someone who "stood out from anything I had experienced previously."

 Garner has a reputation for playing attacking, possession-based football and developing young players.

 A number of figures throughout the game have spoken highly of Garner with former player Peter Ramage, chairman Stephen Parish and former England international Rickie Lambert among those to have praised him.